 A Closed Shop

 Thanks to this model, a handful of brands control the market.
-As a result, there are only 22 licensed operators.
-Six of them haven’t sold any MMJ products, and three others are Barely active.
+As a result, there are only 15 active retailers of note despite the fact there are 400+ dispensaries.
 Most states with significantly smaller MMJ programs have far more businesses in operation.
-Furthermore, three brands control over two-thirds of the market, and the top six companies account for almost 90% of all sales.
+Furthermore, the top three brands account for about 50% of operating dispensaries and over 65% of sales.

 In Florida, some companies have purchased licenses for over $65 million!
 Small, independent organizations have no chance of getting involved in the industry.